SoullessMindful/advent-of-code-2023/README.md

 - C
 - Scala
 - Rust
+- JavaScript

 Just testing and comparing different languages.
-So far Haskell and Scala have been the smoothest ones by far.
+So far Haskell, Scala and JavaScript have been the smoothest ones by far.